ACHIEVING EDUCATIONAL EQUITY NOW

 PHOTO BY ARMANDO AYALA PHOTO BY ARMANDO AYALA

-The Black and Brown Coalition for Educational Equity and Excellence and its 25 Partners thanks the more than 1000 parents, students and community members of Montgomery County who joined us at the October 15, 2019 Forum.
-Your presence sent a strong message about the engagement of the Black and Brown community in advocating to achieve educational equity and excellence NOW!
-We also want to wholeheartedly thank our elected officials and education leaders especially the members of the Board of Education, Superintendent, President and Members of the County Council, our County Executive and the leaders of our school associations for their participation in the 2019 Black and Brown Forum for Educational Equity and Excellence.
-The Black and Brown Coalition for Equity and Excellence in Education is a partnership created to address inequities in education in Montgomery County Public Schools (MCPS).
+The Black and Brown Coalition for Educational Equity and Excellence and its 25 Partners continues to advocate for the educational equity and excellence for Black and Brown students in Montgomery County.
+The Coalition continues to push forward with the “asks” originally presented at the October 15, 2019 Forum.
+The presence of more than 1000 parents, students and Coalition Partners sent a strong message about the engagement of the Black and Brown community in advocating to achieve educational equity and excellence NOW!
+The Coalition has been in ongoing meetings with the Superintendent of Schools; has presented to the Montgomery County Council Education and Culture Committee and testified before the Board of Education on numerous occasions.
+Our elected officials and education leaders especially the members of the Board of Education, Superintendent, President and Members of the County Council, our County Executive and the leaders of our school associations continue to be a part of our discussions on creating educational equity and excellence for ALL students in MCPS, especially Black and Brown students.
+The Black and Brown Coalition for Equity and Excellence in Education is a partnership created to address inequities in education in MCPS.

 MCPS commissioned a resource study which showed that:

 1. Black and Brown students, particularly low-income families, spend more time with novice teachers than their peers.

 2. Lower-income elementary and middle schools are much more likely to be led by novice principals.

 3. Black and Brown students are less likely to have access to the most rigorous curriculum.